mx3m/mx3m.github.io/_drafts/2015-06-15-reliability-should-come-first-on-your-list.markdown

 I value impeccable UX and I sure think that delighting users is a good way of keeping them around.
 But to get there, there's only one constant: **your app needs to work**.

-Every app has a single, central promise, and it needs to keep that promise.

-**Your app needs to be working at all times.
-If it fails to do that, alert your user and tell them what's wrong**.
+Not only does it need to work, but it needs to work at all times, and, should it fail, your users should know what went wrong.

 This should be on top of our priority list.